Reggie Lucas: Personal life and death

 Lucas's daughter, Lisa Lucas, was the executive director of the National Book Foundation and is now the publisher of Pantheon and Schocken Books.

+His son, Julian, is a staff writer for The New Yorker.

 A longtime resident of Montclair, New Jersey, Lucas died of heart disease in New York City, at the age of 65.

 Awards and honors

-In 1981 Grammy Awards, Lucas and James Mtume won a Best R&B Song for their composition "Never Knew Love Like This Before", which was performed by Stephanie Mills.
+In the 1981 Grammy Awards, Lucas and James Mtume won a Best R&B Song for their composition "Never Knew Love Like This Before", which was performed by Stephanie Mills.